LATVIA AND LITHUANIA

 ACCOMMODATION AND FOOD

-Full board accommodation is provided, with three nights at Kemeri National Park, three nights at Cape Kolka and one night back at Kemeri National Park.
+Full board accommodation is provided, with two nights at Kemeri National Park, three nights at Cape Kolka and two nights at Birzai.
 All accommodation is of a very good standard, with excellent food.
 All rooms have en suite facilities.
 Lunch is usually packed, and taken in the field to maximise birding opportunities.

 PRICE INCLUDES Ö..